kyteinsky/meet_lookup/README.md

 ### TODOS:
 1. failsafe for wrong authuser doesn't work quite well, so double check your authuser value before dozing off :slightly_smiling_face:
-2. compatibily with non-gsuite users
+2. compatibility with non-gsuite users
 3. function to turn on mic or video upon joining the meet (may turn out to be disastrous, but can be useful for some folks)
 4. A nice little logo